DemocracyEarth/community./Presentations.md

-# 🌿Democracy Earth Ambassadors Program
+# Democracy Earth Ambassadors Program
-## Presentations Support
+## 🌿Presentations Support

 This file is where we provide links to resources that will help Ambassadors create presentations, social communications and other content.
 These resources - from presentation slides to audio and video clips - are designed to help ambassadors spread the Democracy Earth message and build a local community around the Democracy Earth mission to enable decentralized, digital governance for the internet age: a borderless, global democracy recognizing the right of every human on earth to have a voice, a vote.